 \section{Conclusion}

-Recent results in research of oxyhydrides spotlight a principal issue of how material properties of the oxyhydride systems are interrelated with their structural versatility.
-The idea of the present paper was to conduct a design-oriented constructive analysis to understand how the partial oxidation, stoichiometry effects, and structure distinctions give rise to a systematic control of the optical properties of yttrium oxyhydrides.
-The main aim was to get useful information that would afford to perform the separation of various levels of oxidation in the syntheses to develop a stoichiometric compound with the given amount of oxygen.
-This would allow to expand functionality and to enhance the efficiency of the oxyhydride systems regarding their possible applications in novel electro-mechanical and optoelectronic devices.
-As the basis of our research we used two stable compositions, \ce{Y4H10O} and \ce{YHO}, which were chosen as effective models reflecting the situation with low and with high amount of chemically bonded oxygen, respectively.
-To evaluate the key differences in characteristics of both model compositions and their structures we performed the simulations of structure-properties relationships by means of DFT calculations.
-From numerical simulations we found that the special role of oxygen is that its incorporation in the stoichiometric amount varies largely the electronic and optical properties.
-Analysis of changes of the optical descriptors allowed us to propose an open configuration scheme of layered-composite optical system which may strongly modify its spectral behavior by combining proper phase components.
-Our theoretical estimates of $2$nd order nonlinear susceptibility have shown that non-centrosymmetric \ce{Y4H10O} may exhibit large potential of optical nonlinearity.
+Recent results from the research of oxyhydrides shed light on the fundamental issue of how the material properties of oxyhydride systems are related to their structural versatility.
+The aim of the present work was to perform a computationally-oriented constructive analysis to understand how partial oxidation, stoichiometric effects, and differences in structure might allow systematic control of the optical properties of yttrium oxyhydrides.
+The main idea was to obtain useful information that would allow us to describe the separation of different oxidation levels during synthesis and therefore would be helpful in creating a stoichiometric compound with a given amount of oxygen.
+In this way, the functionality and efficiency of oxyhydride-based systems could be expanded for possible use in new electromechanical and optoelectronic devices.
+We chose two stable modifications, \ce{Y4H10O} and \ce{YHO}, as effective models corresponding to structures with low and high amounts of chemically bound oxygen, respectively.
+To evaluate the important differences in the characteristics of the two models, we performed the simulations of structure-properties relationships by means of DFT calculations.
+We found that the special role of oxygen is that its incorporation in stoichiometric amounts greatly varies electronic and optical properties.
+Analysis of changes in the optical descriptors allowed us to propose an open configuration scheme for the design of a multilayer composite optical system, permitting wide variation of its spectral behavior through a matching of suitable structural elements.
+Our theoretical estimates of 2nd order nonlinear susceptibility showed that noncentrosymmetric \ce{Y4H10O} may have a large optical nonlinearity potential.